-We have been commissioned by the Gloucestershire Safeguarding Children Board to adapt our OPS software suite to fit the annual Schools and Colleges Safeguarding Audit (Section 175 audit).
+This year we were commissioned by the Gloucestershire Safeguarding Children Board to adapt our OPS software suite to fit the annual Schools and Colleges Safeguarding (Section 175) Audit.
 We are very excited to be part of this project and hope that it will ease the burden of reporting all-round by making creative use of our mix of data entry, reporting and monitoring tools.
-The audit will be open beginnng of November.

 The Gloucestershire schools Online Pupil Survey (OPS) 2018 is now complete and results are available on LodeSeeker™.
 Over 33,000 children and young people responded this year!
 A background to this years' survey can be seen in this presentation.

 As part of our collaboration with split second research, Pauline presented a very interesting talk at food matters live about how our unconscious and emotional responses to packaging influence our choice of what to buy.
 Her presentation can be seen here.

 The South Gloucestershire Online Pupil Survey (OPS) 2019 is being prepared for launch during January.

 South Gloucestershire schools can sign up here.